anas1asiia/anas1asiia/README.md

 ## Hi, I'm Anastasiia!

 ### 💫 About Me:
-<br>- 🔬 Experience as an Undergraduate Research Fellow at Social, Genetic, and Developmental Psychiatry Centre in London, UK <br>- 🤖 Research on changes in lexical aspects of speech in depression <br>- 🤩 Joining Patchwork Health as a RevOps Analyst <br><br>
+- 🔬 Experience as an Undergraduate Research Fellow at Social, Genetic, and Developmental Psychiatry Centre in London, UK (Jun 2025-Aug 2025)

-### 💫 About Me:
+  - Awarded a competitive fellowship to transform my BSc project for a publication in the Journal of Affective Disorders (JAD)
-- 🔬 Experience as an Undergraduate Research Fellow at Social, Genetic, and Developmental Psychiatry Centre in London, UK
+  - Presented research at UK and Ireland Speech conference 2025 in York
-  - 🤖 Research on changes in lexical aspects of speech in depression
+  - Manuscript draft currently udnergoing peer review
-- 🤩 Joining Patchwork Health as a RevOps Analyst
+- 🤩 Joining Patchwork Health as a RevOps Analyst in Sep 2025